Expanding Scene Graph Boundaries: Fully Open-vocabulary Scene Graph Generation via Visual-Concept Alignment and Retention: Methodology

 where $\bm{w}_{v_i}$ is the word embedding for node $v_i$, $\bm{v}_j$ is the visual representation for predicted node $\tilde{v}_j$, $<\cdot, \cdot>$ refers to the dot product of two vectors, and $\sigma$ refers to the sigmoid function.
 This \cref{eq:align1} seeks to align visual features for nodes with their prototypes in text space.

 To extend relation recognition from closed-set to open vocabulary, one intuitive idea is to learn a visual semantic space in which visual features and text features for relations are aligned.
-Specifically, given a text input $\bm{t}$ and a text encoder $E_t$, a relation feature $\bm{e}$, the alignment score is defined as

-where $f$ is one fully connected layer, and $<\cdot, \cdot>$ refers to the dot product of two vectors.
+Specifically, given a text input $\bm{t}$ and a text encoder $E_t$, a relation feature $\bm{e}$, the alignment score is defined as $ s(\bm{e}) = <\bm{e}, f(E_t(\bm{t})) > $, where $f$ is one fully connected layer, and $<\cdot, \cdot>$ refers to the dot product of two vectors.
 Once the alignment score computed, we can calculate a binary cross entropy loss with given ground truths.
 The loss can be formulated as

 where $\sigma$ refers to sigmoid function, $y_{\bm{e}}$ is a one hot vector where ``1'' index positive tokens, and $\mathcal{P}$, $\mathcal{N}$ refer to positive and negative samples set for relations.